BlueRidgeLabs/patterns/README.md

     * GIT_REPOSITORY: "git@github.com:example/example.git"

   * use the provision_new_server.sh script.
-    * script defaults to production, however, the first arg is the environment you want.
+    * Ensure that DNS for your hostname is pointing at the server, or else this script will exit.
-    * `provision_new_server.sh staging` will provision staging
+    * `provision_new_server.sh staging staging.example.com admin@example.com` will provision staging
     * don't forget to add your deploy key and person ssh pubkey to the provision.sh script!
-  * run 'cap production deploy:setup' (if you are deploying to production)
+  * run 'cap staging deploy:setup' (if you are deploying to staging)
-  * run 'cap production deploy:cold' ( starts up all of the daemons.)
+  * run 'cap staging deploy:cold' ( starts up all of the daemons.)

   SSL certificates are provided free of charge and automatically updated by [LetsEncrypt!](https://letsencrypt.org)